AdobeDocs/real-time-cdp-collaboration.en/help/guide/connect/establishing-connections.md

 ## Next steps

-After establishing a connection with your collaborator, you and your collaborator can now [create projects](/help/guide/collaborate/manage-projects.md#create-project).
+After establishing a connection, you can [create projects](/help/guide/collaborate/manage-projects.md#create-project) with your collaborator.